Crane (machine): Overhead

 An overhead crane, also known as a bridge crane, is a type of crane where the hook-and-line mechanism runs along a horizontal beam that itself runs along two widely separated rails.
 Often it is in a long factory building and runs along rails along the building's two long walls.
 It is similar to a gantry crane.
 Overhead cranes typically consist of either a single beam or a double beam construction.
 These can be built using typical steel beams or a more complex box girder type.
 Pictured on the right is a single bridge box girder crane with the hoist and system operated with a control pendant.
 Double girder bridge are more typical when needing heavier capacity systems from 10 tons and above.
 The advantage of the box girder type configuration results in a system that has a lower deadweight yet a stronger overall system integrity.
 Also included would be a hoist to lift the items, the bridge, which spans the area covered by the crane, and a trolley to move along the bridge.

 The most common overhead crane use is in the steel industry.
 At every step of the manufacturing process, until it leaves a factory as a finished product, steel is handled by an overhead crane.
 Raw materials are poured into a furnace by crane, hot steel is stored for cooling by an overhead crane, the finished coils are lifted and loaded onto trucks and trains by overhead crane, and the fabricator or stamper uses an overhead crane to handle the steel in his factory.
 The automobile industry uses overhead cranes for handling of raw materials.
 Smaller workstation cranes handle lighter loads in a work-area, such as CNC mill or saw.

 Almost all paper mills use bridge cranes for regular maintenance requiring removal of heavy press rolls and other equipment.
 The bridge cranes are used in the initial construction of paper machines because they facilitate installation of the heavy cast iron paper drying drums and other massive equipment, some weighing as much as 70 tons.

 In many instances the cost of a bridge crane can be largely offset with savings from not renting mobile cranes in the construction of a facility that uses a lot of heavy process equipment.

-Electric overhead traveling crane

-This is most common type of overhead crane, found in many factories.
+This electric overhead traveling crane is most common type of overhead crane, found in many factories.
 These cranes are electrically operated by a control pendant, radio/IR remote pendant, or from an operator cabin attached to the crane.